6 Things Every Lesbian Should Know About Her Health, From A Gynecologist

 - Cardiac disease and heart attacks

-While it's true that the Pap smear tests for a variety of sexually transmitted infections (which traditionally result from heterosexual intercourse) the Pap smear is also used to detect cervical pre-cancer or cancer cells.
+The Pap smear tests for a variety of sexually transmitted infections, and it's also used to detect cervical pre-cancer or cancer cells.
 We know cervical cancer is directly related to the number of sexually transmitted diseases you may have, which typically puts lesbians at a lower risk.
 However, many lesbians have been sexually active with men in their past.
 One study involving 6,000 lesbians found that 77% have had sex with men in their past and 70% report a lifetime history of vaginal intercourse.

 Another thing to consider: Having a history of one normal Pap smear doesn’t mean you'll never have to get a pap again.
 A case in point is the human papilloma virus (HPV), for which lesbians are at risk.
 It can show up on future Pap smears as causing pre-cancer cells.